Lukas Kesch

 Running, Triathlon, Skiing

-In the beginning of 2024 I started running again.
-First it was a move to get my cardio back after years "just" pumping iron but soon it became much more than that.
-In September 2024 I ran my first half marathon and ran many since then.
-I greatly improved my pace, endurance, and running form.
-Running has taught me consistently good beats occasionally great.
-Currently I am training for a full marathon in September 2025.
+At the beginning of 2024, I started running again.
+Initially, I wanted to regain my cardio fitness after years of "just" pumping iron, but it soon became much more than that.
+In September 2024, I ran my first half marathon and have completed several since.
+Along the way, I greatly improved my pace, endurance, and running form.
+Running has taught me that being consistently good beats being occasionally great.
+In September 2025, I completed my first full marathon.

 Reaching out